zluuba/arithmetic-formatter/README.md

 ```

 ### Budget App
-Create Category class that have:
+The Budget App has a Category class that has:
-- Deposit method - append an object (amount and description) to the ledger list;
+- Deposit method - adds an object (amount and description) to the ledger list;
-- Withdraw method - append an object (amount and description) to the ledger list but with negative amount;
+- Withdraw method - adds an object (amount and description) to the ledger list, but with a negative amount;
-- Get balance method - return the current balance of the budget category;
+- Get balance method - returns the current balance of the budget category;
-- Transfer method - add a withdrawal and add a deposit to the other budget category (if there are enough funds);
+- Transfer method - adds a withdrawal and a deposit to the other budget category (if there are enough funds);
-- Check funds method - return False if the amount is greater than the balance of the budget category and returns True otherwise;
+- Check funds method - returns False if the amount is greater than the balance of the budget category and returns True otherwise;

-When the budget object is printed it display check of the following type:
+When the budget object is printed, it displays check of the following type:
 ```ch
 *************Food*************
 initial deposit        1000.00